blue-button/bluebutton.js/README.md

 # Usage

-Start by creating a Blue Button document object by passing the CCD XML (C32 or CCDA) to `BlueButton`:
+Start by creating a Blue Button document object by passing CCDA or VA C32 XML to `BlueButton`:

 ```javascript
 var bb = BlueButton(xml);